-The NCAA’s investigation revealed student-athletes also misused funds from the book stipends for non-course related materials.
-This included food, rent, utilities and auto repairs.
+The NCAA’s investigation stated student-athletes also misused funds from the book stipends by spending the money on non-course related materials.
+This included food, rent, utilities and auto repairs, according to the NCAA.

 As a result, Cal Poly is on probation for two years, paid a self-imposed $5,000 fine and will be forced to vacate the records of teams and players found in violation.

 While the affected teams and players have not been released, individual records, Big West Championships and Men’s Basketball’s only NCAA Tournament appearance are among the records that could be vacated.

 “For the NCAA to go outside of relevant case precedent and require innocent student-athletes to vacate their hard-earned wins over a minor accounting error is an embarrassment to our association and should concern all of our Division I peers,” the Cal Poly statement read.